-The Hog Depopulation Cost-Share program provides financial assistance to owners of hogs, including integrators and independent growers, that depopulated hogs raised in Minnesota in response to changing market conditions caused by COVID-19.
+In 2020, the Hog Depopulation Cost-Share program provided financial assistance to owners of hogs, including integrators and independent growers, that depopulated hogs raised in Minnesota in response to changing market conditions caused by COVID-19.
 Depopulation must have occurred between March 2, 2020, and September 30, 2020, and must have been performed under the guidance of an accredited veterinarian.

 Am I eligible to apply?

 To be eligible for this program, you must:

 - Be an owner of hogs raised in Minnesota, and

 - Have experienced financial loss as a result of market disruption caused by the COVID-19 pandemic, represented by depopulating hogs on or after March 2, 2020, and before September 30, 2020.

 Applications are due by Tuesday, December 1, 2020, at 4:00 p.m.
 Central Time.